ajfisher/deviceapi-normaliser/README.rst

 Android Chrome: N       N       N       N
 Android:        N       Y       N       Y
 Android FF:     Y       Y       Y       Y
+Blackberry      Y       N       N       Y[1]

+[1] Weirdly BB uses a variable interval instead of a constant which is the guidance from the spec.
+This implies the sampling is done in software rather than hardware off the accelerometer chip?

 Behavioural changes from default